OpenAI: the defining AI company, and its defining tension

 Neutrality & independence

-This is a compilation, not an argument: each section pairs the case for and the case against the same claim and leaves the synthesis deliberately even-handed, so the reader reaches their own verdict.
+This is an evidence compilation with stated judgments: each section pairs the case for and the case against the same claim, and the Forward View closes with an explicit weighing — a lean, a confidence level and the tripwires that would change it — so the reader can audit the call rather than guess at it.
 The author is not affiliated with, sponsored by or endorsed by OpenAI, and nothing here is investment advice.
 Everything is point-in-time as of 2 June 2026 — in a field that moves weekly, every figure should be read as a snapshot of that date.

 🗓️